 There are some details which may seem fairly insignificant when you’re buying your policy but can make a huge difference if you make a claim.

 Firstly, you might want to look at the insurer’s chosen repayment method – will they be replacing your phone or giving you the value of your insured phone in cash?
 A replacement may sound good, but often you’ll be getting a refurbished phone instead of a new one (which is fine, depending on what you want.)
 Being paid in cash may seem preferable, but if your phone’s a year or so old then prices may have gone up, and your pay-out might not be enough for an equivalent quality replacement once the excess is factored in.
-This is where home contents insurance comes in handy – most insurers (including Urban Jungle) will cover you Old for New.
+This is where home contents insurance comes in handy – most insurers (including Urban Jungle) will cover you New for Old.
 This means that no matter how old the item insured, you will be repaid either with a new replacement or with the money to buy an equivalent item new.

 How old is too old?